Get help with choosing your perfect backpack on wheels in this Osprey backpacks review.

 Furthermore, some backpacks on wheels have concealed straps to allow you to carry them across your back.
 It can be a win-win purchase.

 But what is the best backpack on wheels?

 I have lusted after Osprey backpacks since I spotted one accompanying a fellow traveller on a group tour of China in 2015.
 So much so that I now own two of them: the Osprey Ozone 75 and the Fairview Wheels 36.

 In my view, Osprey wheeled backpacks are the best on the market (and they are also an awesome travel gift for the frequent flier in your life!).

 To help you make the right choice, this Osprey backpacks review examines the pros and cons of the Fairview Wheels 36 and Osprey Ozone 75 and answers your burning questions about hybrid backpacks.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links at no additional cost to yourself.
 This helps towards the upkeep of this website for which I am very grateful.
 Read the full disclosure here.

 Why You Should Choose an Osprey Backpack on Wheels

 There are very good reasons why Osprey backpacks have garnered glowing reviews.

-From its establishment in 1974, Osprey has earned a stellar reputation for making comfortable, well-engineered backpacks packed with useful features.
-In recent years they have diversified from hiking backpacks to ones more suited for general travel.
+From its establishment in 1974, Osprey has gained a stellar reputation for making comfortable, well-engineered backpacks packed with useful features.
+In recent years the company has diversified from hiking backpacks to ones more suited for general travel.